mjabali/mjabali.github.io/index.md

 Hello and welcome to my personal site!

-My name is <a href="https://twitter.com/mjabali">Marcelo Jabali</a> and I'm a Senior Director of Engineering @ <a href="https://www.expediagroup.com">Expedia Group</a> where I lead the Partner Success, Developer Enablement and Technical Operations teams for the Conversation Platform, Contact Center and Universal Messaging Platform services.
+My name is <a href="https://twitter.com/mjabali">Marcelo Jabali</a> and I'm a Principal Product Manager @ <a href="https://www.expediagroup.com">Expedia Group</a>.
+I lead Developer Experience initiatives across all components of the developer ecosystem, including environments, workflow automation, tools, and developer productivity.
+My focus is on enhancing developer satisfaction and operational impact.

 I live in <a href="https://en.wikipedia.org/wiki/San_Diego">San Diego, CA</a>.